splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

 Prerequisites
 ===================================================

-To send data to Splunk Observability Cloud use the Collector from the OpenTelemetry Collector Contrib repository.
+To send data to Splunk Observability Cloud you can use the Collector from the OpenTelemetry Collector Contrib project.
 See :new-page:`https://github.com/open-telemetry/opentelemetry-collector-contrib <https://github.com/open-telemetry/opentelemetry-collector-contrib>` on GitHub for more information.

-.. note:: Make sure that the version number of OpenTelemetry Collector Contrib is the same of the latest Splunk distribution before configuring the Collector.
-To check the version of the Splunk Distribution of OpenTelemetry Collector, see the :new-page:`releases <https://github.com/signalfx/splunk-otel-collector/releases>` page on GitHub.
+.. note:: Make sure that the version number of OpenTelemetry Collector Contrib is the same as the latest Splunk distribution before configuring the Collector.
+To check the version of the Splunk Distribution of OpenTelemetry Collector, see the :new-page:`Releases <https://github.com/signalfx/splunk-otel-collector/releases>` page on GitHub.

 .. _gdi-upstream-collector:

 Sample configuration for Observability Cloud
 ==================================================

-The following example shows how to configure the OpenTelemetry Collector ``contrib`` distribution to send metrics and traces to Splunk Observability Cloud:
+The following example shows how to configure the upstream Collector to send metrics and traces to Splunk Observability Cloud:

 .. github:: yaml
   :url: https://raw.githubusercontent.com/signalfx/splunk-otel-collector/main/cmd/otelcol/config/collector/upstream_agent_config.yaml